scaleoutsean/hcicollector/FAQ.md

 ## Use HCICollector with a pre-11.7 version of SolidFire/Element

-Change version string in sfcollector/solidfire_graphite_collector.py (min 7.0).
-Note that Python SDK must support that version.
+Change the Element API version string in sfcollector/solidfire_graphite_collector.py (min `7.0`).
+Note that SolidFire Python SDK must support that version.

 Some sample panels may not be able to work with data gathered from older API (and they can be deleted from affected sample dashboards, if you want to use those that do work.)